What is this medicine?

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

-scheduled to have surgery or tooth extraction
+having surgery or tooth extraction

 thyroid or parathyroid disease